Ben Shapiro and the Quest to Exterminate the Palestinian People

 Did He not say that “vengeance is mine, I will repay” and that we should “turn the other cheek” when assaulted or insulted?

-Those that have overlooked these biblical admonitions and that refuse to acknowledge them or that are still stuck in the angry, violent, frightful and vengeful rhetoric of the Old Testament of the Holy Bible are truly lost.
+Those who have overlooked these biblical admonitions and who refuse to acknowledge them or who are still stuck in the angry, violent, frightful and vengeful rhetoric of the Old Testament of the Holy Bible are truly lost.

 They forget that the New Testament is not only a fulfillment of the Old but was also established to ameliorate its harshness and excesses and those that think otherwise must be reading a different Bible to mine.